-I highly recommend Jane Doe as a candidate for employment.
-Jane was employed by ABC Company as an Administrative Assistant from 20XX to 20XX.
-Jane was responsible for office support, including word processing, scheduling appointments and creating brochures, newsletters, and other office literature.
+I highly recommend Jane as a candidate for employment.
+Jane was employed by Acme Retail as an Administrative Assistant from 2018 to 2021.
+Jane was responsible for office support, including word processing, scheduling appointments, and creating brochures, newsletters, and other office literature.

 Jane would be a tremendous asset to your company and has my highest recommendation.
-If you have any further questions with regard to her background or qualifications, please do not hesitate to call me.
+If you have any further questions regarding her background or qualifications, please do not hesitate to contact me.

 Subject: Maxwell Jones Reference

 Dear Mr. Green,